RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

 Workstations Used to Transfer Digital Media Items:
 - **BitCurator:** Used to image CDs and DVDs; connected to the FRED
-- **FRED:** Used to image audio CDs, hard drives and USB flash drives, and 3 1/2 inch and 5 1/4 inch floppy disks; connected to the BitCurator and the Ginger
+- **FRED:** Used to image audio CDs, hard drives and USB flash drives, and 3 1/2 inch and 5 1/4 inch floppy disks; connected to the BitCurator machine and the virus checking workstation

 Other Significant Hardware for Transferring Digital Media Items:
 - **KryoFlux:** Used when imaging 3 1/2 inch and 5 1/4 inch floppy disks